 Rhine Gorge (Middle Rhine Valley)

 This scenic stretch lies between Rüdesheim and Koblenz.
-It covers about 40 miles and is often the highlight of the cruise.
-Steep vineyards, dramatic cliffs, and more than 40 castles line the river.
+It covers about 40 miles and is often the highlight of the journey.
+Steep vineyards, dramatic cliffs, and more than 40 castles line the riverbanks.
 Marksburg Castle is one of the best preserved.
 Because of the views, many travelers spend this time on deck.

 Rüdesheim, Germany